Updated June 2026

 How to Read the Table

-The "CEO Pay" column shows total compensation as reported on Schedule J of the most recent Form 990 — base salary plus bonus, deferred compensation, retirement contributions, and non-taxable benefits combined.
+The "Officer Pay" column shows the total compensation of current officers, directors, trustees, and key employees as reported on Form 990 Part IX, line 5 — an aggregate across all listed officers, not a single executive’s salary (per-person amounts appear on Schedule J).
 The "Revenue" column is Form 990 Part VIII total revenue for the same filing year.
-The "Ratio" column expresses CEO pay as a percent of total revenue, which is a fairer cross-organization comparison than the dollar figure alone, since a $1M CEO at a $1B health system is a very different proposition from a $1M CEO at a $5M advocacy group.
+The "Ratio" column expresses officer pay as a percent of total revenue, which is a fairer cross-organization comparison than the dollar figure alone, since $1M in officer pay at a $1B health system is a very different proposition from $1M at a $5M advocacy group.

-The Efficiency Score in the rightmost column reflects the same composite NonprofitTruth Efficiency Score that runs across the site (program ratio 50%, revenue-growth consistency 20%, reserves 20%, CEO-comp ratio 10%).
+The Efficiency Score in the rightmost column reflects the same composite NonprofitTruth Efficiency Score that runs across the site (financial health / operating reserves 40%, revenue-growth consistency 35%, current-officer-comp ratio 25%).
 High pay does not automatically pull a grade down; the score reads pay as a ratio to revenue, and large organizations can sustain large absolute pay packages without the ratio shifting the grade meaningfully.

 What Total Compensation Includes